DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 For best result, try to compelete **Challenge Dungeons** while having an active **Frontal Cortex Transmitter** (EXP Buff / Booster) on a go.

+Note: You could also level up by doing AFK Task (**Deploy Farm Bot**) that requires **AI Core**.
+These task takes time (up to 2 hours) & only be profitable if a Global Skip event is happening, which recudes the task time (making it the most efficient way to level up).
+Explanation around Time Skip can be found on [Time Skip's Tutorial](https://cybercodeonline.com/markdown?path=tutorial%2Fglobal_skip.md)

+### I Need more BTC.
+Help!
+You can yield / gain BTC quickly by selling certain items on **Shangri-La Market Street**.
+At the start, its recommended to sell your Medical Tech Parts, Tech Scrap, and Hash Processor onto the market following the current market price.
+Specifically for Hash Processor, as a lower level player, it's best to sell Hash Processor at the start rather than using it for **Crypto Mining** task as it yields for less BTC than it's actual market price.

 ### What will happen if I Die / Flatlined?
 You will lose 10% of your unbanked BTC and EXP; however your inventory will be safe.
 It is advisable to keep your BTC in **Arasaka Bank** in order to prevent major losses.